timsyoon/xiangqi-game/README.md

 ![board-setup-and-first-move](images/board-setup-and-first-move.png "The initial board set-up and the first move by red.")

+After a number of moves, a black soldier at e4 moves to e3 and puts the red general in checkmate.
+Notice how the red general is unable to move to any adjacent point without being in check.
+Since the red general is in checkmate, the black side wins.

 ![end-game-state](images/end-game-state.png "The red general is checkmated, and the black side wins.")

 ## Built With